COVID-19 continues to affect our daily lives in many ways, including our finances.

 If you can’t work because you or someone in your household needs to be ‘shielded’

-Some people are classed as clinically extremely vulnerable, so if you need to stay at home for your own sake or because a member of your family falls into that category, you might qualify to be ‘furloughed’ from your job (see below).Or you might qualify for sick pay (you can’t have both).
-See the latest government guidance here.
+Some people are classed as clinically extremely vulnerable, so if you need to stay at home for your own sake or because a member of your family falls into that category, you might qualify for some support.
+If you’re unable to work, you may be eligible for Statutory Sick Pay (SSP), Employment Support Allowance (ESA) or Universal Credit.
+See government guidance here.

 If you can’t work because you’re ‘socially distancing’ because of your caring role

-Many more people are ‘clinically vulnerable’, including those over 70 and those with chronic conditions such as heart disease, lung disease, Parkinsons, or a weakened immune system.
-There’s a reminder of who’s in this group on the Government website here.
+Many more people are ‘clinically vulnerable’, including those over 70 and those with chronic conditions such as heart disease, lung disease, Parkinson’s, or a weakened immune system.
+The shielding arrangements from earlier this year are not being reintroduced; for more details see our Coronavirus page.
 In that category, you are advised to stay at home as much as possible.
 If you have a job, talk to your employer.

 If you can’t work because you or someone in your household has symptoms